AliLynne/bright/_posts/2018-05-22-how-to-make-a-jekyll-theme.1.md

 ---
 layout: post
-title: "How to make a jekyll theme"
+title: "How to make a jekyll theme with lots of words in the title"
 ---

 ### Notes